Education

 Introduction to Japan Pressello

-Research Paper Takada, et al.
+Independent Study Takada, et al.

 Tutorial Various

-Workshop I Takada
+Workshop Takada

 II Recommended Courses